The Office of Strategic

 with a mortgage financing institution and the loan product must be reviewed and in compliance with the Office of Strategic Planning Homebuyer Policies and Anti-Predatory Lending

-- The Division of Housing will provide the DPCC funds for
+- The Division of Housing will provide the DPCC funds for the

-- If substantial work is required to bring a property
+- If substantial work is required to bring a property into

 compliance with local codes, the purchase will not qualify for assistance through the OSP Down Payment and Closing Cost Assistance Program.
 In such cases, the purchase, closing costs and

 partial rehab financing may be financed under an existing lender sponsored program such as the 203K or other program.